Doodleverse/SDStools/fromMark/analysis/README.md

 	a signal with a period of 1 year, then here the lag_max will be half a year.
 Autocorrelation in this case should be -1 at a half-year lag and 		+1 at a year lag.
 Since I do the max calculation on the absolute value of the autocorrelation, you get lag_max at the maximum negative 			correlation.
 	* 'new_timedelta': this is the new time-spacing for the resampled timeseries
 	* 'snr_no_nans': a crude estimate of signal-to-noise ratio, here I just did the mean of the timeseries divided by the standard deviation
+	* 'snr_median_filter': same estimate of signal-to-noise, but performed after the median filter is applied
 	* 'approx_entropy': entropy estimate, values closer to 0 indicate predicatibility, values closer to 1 indicate disorder

 main_df will take as input a pandas dataframe instead of a path to a csv.